ajshemi/Certificate_Quantitative_Finance_Repository/README.md

 We used 100000 X 5 big simulated dataset to conduct Monte Carlo simulation.
 We then average premium and default legs across simulations separately for each kth-to-default instrument.
 Thereafter, we calculated the fair spread as the ratio of default leg to premium leg

+MonteCarloStandardOption1.vb    #visual basic application for excel# (Pricing of European Call and Put Options)

+We show how to price/calculation a simple european call and put options (equity derivatives)..
+This VBA script contains If and ElseIf conditional statements, multiple data types including arrays, random number generation, For-loop statments and excel's Max function.
+We included standard deviation calculations to quantify error in the monte carlo simulation.
+Upon request we can share how to price/calculation exotic options